WrestleMania XXVIII: Pre-show

-A non-televised Triple Threat tag team match for the Tag Team Championship pitted champions Primo & Epico, The Usos (Jimmy Uso and Jey Uso), and Justin Gabriel and Tyson Kidd against each other.
+A non-televised triple threat tag team match for the WWE Tag Team Championship pitted champions Primo and Epico, The Usos (Jey Uso and Jimmy Uso), and Justin Gabriel and Tyson Kidd against each other.
 The match began with multiple aerial tactics and many pin attempts.
 In the midst of the match, Justin Gabriel botched a dive outside resulting in an elbow injury.
 The match ended when Epico hit Jey Uso with a Backstabber and pinned him to retain the titles.

 Preliminary matches

-In the first televised match, World Heavyweight Champion Daniel Bryan defended his title against 2012 Royal Rumble winner Sheamus.
+In the first televised match, Daniel Bryan defended the World Heavyweight Championship against Sheamus.
 After receiving a good luck kiss from his (kayfabe) girlfriend AJ Lee, Bryan was surprised by Sheamus, who delivered a Brogue Kick and pinned him to win the title.
 Lasting only 18 seconds, this was one of the shortest title matches in WWE history.

 In the second match, Randy Orton faced Kane.
 After trading moves back and forth, Orton gained the upper hand until Kane made a comeback.
 Kane continued to dominate the match until Orton kicked out of a chokeslam.
-Orton gained back momentum but after attempting an RKO from the second rope, Kane delivered a Chokeslam off the second rope and pinned him.
+Orton gained back momentum but after attempting an RKO from the second rope, Kane delivered a Chokeslam off the second rope and pinned him to win the match.

 Next, the Intercontinental Championship was on the line between champion Cody Rhodes and Big Show.
 Rhodes attempted to avoid his opponent until Big Show caught him and tossed him back inside.
 Big Show dominated from there with vicious attacks.
 Rhodes managed to deliver a disaster kick.
 As he went for another one, he took a spear mid-air to the groin from Big Show.
 Big Show knocked out Rhodes with a Knockout Punch and pinned him to win his first Intercontinental Championship.

-A tag team match pitted Kelly Kelly and Extra correspondent Maria Menounos against Divas Champion Beth Phoenix and Eve.
+A tag team match pitted Kelly Kelly and Extra correspondent Maria Menounos against Beth Phoenix and Eve.
 Kelly began to get the upper hand over Eve.
 Kelly tagged in Menounos who got off to a good start but was slowed down by interference from Phoenix.
 Phoenix and Eve would continue to wear down Menounos who had already suffered two cracked ribs prior to the event.
 Menounos eventually tagged in Kelly who began to dominate.
 Phoenix managed to wear down Kelly but Kelly countered a Glam Slam with a bulldog and tagged in Menounos.
 The climax of the match came when Kelly saved Menounos, knocked Phoenix into Eve on the apron, and Menounos rolled up Phoenix for the win.